 Board of Directors Approved the establishment of the Sustainability and Risk Management Committee, which currently consists of 3 members as follows:

-1. Mr. Philippe Souvanheuane Chairman of the Sustainability and Risk Management Committee with Mr. Tadpong Sapcharoen, Senior Manager of Internal Audit Department Acting as the secretary of the Sustainability and Risk Management Committee
+1. Mr. Philippe Souvanheuane Chairman of the Sustainability and Risk Management Committee (Independent Director)

-(Independent Director)

-- 2. Dr. Sarawut Pornpatanarak Sustainability and Risk Management Committee - 3.
-Mr. Nitiroj Manolamai Sustainability and Risk Management Committee
+Dr. Sarawut Pornpatanarak

+Sustainability and Risk Management Committee

+Mr. Nitiroj Manolamai

+Sustainability and Risk Management Committee